spesmilo/electrum/plugins/README.rst

 is, mostly consists of some limited hooks which provide notification on events and a base class which provides the basic plugin integration.

+**WARNING:** The plugin API will be upgraded at some point.
+Plugins will be required to specify their release plugin API version, and those that predate it will be assumed to be version 0.
+This will be used to first deprecate, and then over time, remove the existing API as plugin developers transition to any replacement API.
+Plenty of time and warning will be given before any removal, allowing plugin developers to upgrade.
+Given the extremely limited state of the Electrum plugin API we inherited, this may even reduce maintenance requirements as internals a plugin developer makes use of can easily get changed in the course of normal development.

 Risks and Dangers
 =================